crossbario/autobahn-python/doc/installation.rst

 Install from Sources
 ~~~~~~~~~~~~~~~~~~~~

-To install from sources, clone the repo
+To install from sources, clone the repository

 .. code-block:: sh